seekdavidlee/github-action-continuous-integration/README.md

 Passed!  - Failed:     0, Passed:     5, Skipped:     0, Total:     5, Duration: 18 ms - MyWebApiTest.dll (net6.0)
 ```
-3. In your forked repo, go to settings, then Actions on the left blade, scroll down to the bottom and under Workflow permissions check the read and write permissions option.
-4. Create a branch
+5. Create a branch
-5. Push your branch and the GitHub Action workflow will run.
+6. Push your branch and the GitHub Action workflow will run.
 Check out Actions tab to see it in action.